tidy-finance/website/docs/50_parametric_portfolio_policies.md

 # Parametric portfolio policies

-In this section, we introduce different portfolio performance measures to evaluate and compare different allocation strategies.
-For this purpose, we introduce a direct (and probably simplest) way to estimate optimal portfolio weights when stock characteristics are related to the stock’s expected return, variance, and covariance with other stocks: We parametrize weights as a function of the characteristics such that we maximize expected utility.
-The approach is feasible for large portfolio dimensions (such as the entire CRSP universe) and has been proposed by [@Brandt2009] in their influential paper *Parametric Portfolio Policies: Exploiting Characteristics in the Cross Section of Equity Returns*.
+In this chapter, we introduce different portfolio performance measures to evaluate and compare portfolio allocation strategies.
+For this purpose, we introduce a direct way to estimate optimal portfolio weights when stock characteristics are related to then stock's expected return, variance  and covariance with other stocks.
+We parameterize weights as a function of the characteristics such that we maximize expected utility.
+This approach is feasible for large portfolio dimensions (such as the entire CRSP universe) and has been proposed by [@Brandt2009].

 ## Data preparation